kubernetes-sigs/kind/README.md

 # `kind` - `k`ubernetes `in` `d`ocker

-`kind` is a tool for running local Kubernetes clusters using Docker container "nodes".
+`kind` is a tool for running local Kubernetes clusters using container "nodes".
 `kind` is primarily designed for testing Kubernetes 1.11+, initially targeting the [conformance tests].

-If you have [go] and [docker] installed `go get sigs.k8s.io/kind && kind create cluster` is all you need!
+If you have [go] and [docker] or [podman] installed `go get sigs.k8s.io/kind && kind create cluster` is all you need!

 <img src="https://gist.githubusercontent.com/BenTheElder/621bc321fc6d9506fd936feb36d32dd0/raw/7fe14e9d0929cab428929ca6c501abc990c07359/kind-create-cluster.gif" alt="2x speed `kind create cluster` demo" />

 `kind` consists of:
  - Go [packages][packages] implementing [cluster creation][cluster package], [image build][build package], etc.
  - A command line interface ([`kind`][kind cli]) built on these packages.
- - Docker [image(s)][images] written to run systemd, Kubernetes, etc.
+ - Container [image(s)][images] written to run systemd, Kubernetes, etc.
  - [`kubetest`][kubetest] integration also built on these packages (WIP)

 `kind` bootstraps each "node" with [kubeadm][kubeadm].
 For more details see [the design documentation][design doc].